Single parent’s guide to child safety

 Plan with neighbours

-Glen Bhimani, CEO and Founder of BPS Security in the US advises becoming familiar with your neighbours and having a plan in place for an emergency before the emergency ever happens.
+Glen Bhimani, CEO and Founder of BPS Security in the US advises becoming familiar with your neighbours and having a plan in place for an emergency before the emergency or other unexpected situations occur.

 “I would get to know my neighbours, then have an 'I've got your back' plan for any situation where you or your neighbours are at home alone with a child when an emergency happens.
 That way you have another person to help you out.”